 The genetics of the Malagasy have interested many researchers, and the earliest publications set out to test the SE Asian/Bantu mixed heritage hypothesis drawn from linguistics (e.g. Hurles et al. 2005).
-Inevitably, different samples and different techniques produced variable conclusions.
-Regueiro et al. (2008) claim to have detected an Austronesian signature in 'East Africa.
-Madagascar and Polvnesia' (also Razafindrazaka et al. 2010).
-At one point we were asked to believe 'a small cohort of Island Southeast Asian women founded Madagascar' (Cox et al. 2012).
+Inevitably, different samples and produced different techniques variable conclusions.
+Regueiro et al. (2008) claim to have detected an Austronesian signature in 'East Madagascar and Polynesia' Razafindrazaka et al. 2010).
+At one point we were asked to believe 'a small cohort of Island Southeast Asian women founded Madagascar' (Cox et al. 2012) despite all other types of evidence pointing in exactly the opposite direction.
 Kusuma et al. (2015) detect the signature of 'sea nomads' in Madagascar but at a conference presentation in Paris in 2015, Kusuma et al. compared both Y-chromosome (i.e. nuclear or paternal) DNA with maternal (mtDNA) for some 3000 individuals from Madagascar and Eastern Indonesia.
 The general result was that the paternal line was far more affiliated to the Banjar (local Malay in SE Borneo) than the Barito, but the maternal lines were more affiliated to Southern Sulawesi, Maluku and other eastern islands.
 At first sight this is difficult to interpret; had some of the early Malays become Barito-speaking?
 Presumably the mobile populations were marrying (by consent or seizure) women from the Eastern Indonesian region.
-The Y-chromosome population apparently closer to Malagasy are located near the Wallacea line in southern Sulawesi, Eastern Borneo, and Lesser Sunda islands.
+The Y-chromosome population apparently closer to Malagasy are located near the Wallace line in southern Sulawesi, Eastern Borneo, and Lesser Sunda islands.